Fylhan/qompoter/docs/Repositories.md

 Inqlude - Listing of Qt application
 ---------------------

-[Inqlude](https://inqlude.org/) is a open project which aims to list all Qt libraries and modules to promote them and help Qt developers.
+[Inqlude](https://inqlude.org/) is an open project which aims to list all Qt libraries and modules to promote them and help Qt developers.
 In addition to this listing, the project provides also two clients to browse and download libraries.
 For some of theses libraries, the client will install them globally into your system, and a simple `QT += module-name` will allow you to use them in your project.
 The objectives of Inqlude are different from Qompoter, but there are some similarities.

 Qompoter uses heavily the Inqlude listing of libraries and modules.
 By default, when running `qompoter install`, Qompoter search required packages of the project into the Inqlude repository.
 If available, it downloads them using information provided by Inqlude.
 This is very handy.
 This is also promising, a lot can be done to improve the interaction with Inqlude and ease the installation of these packages.